bh90210/models/README.md

 # elektron:models

-A midi wrapper around elektron's model:cycles & model:samples written in Go.
+A small library that allows you to intercat with elektron's model:cycles & model:samples via midi written in Go.

 ## Prerequisites